 In fact, before attending the University of Minnesota for graduate school in geography, my undergraduate degree was actually in physics at Duke University, where the theoretical humanities also strongly shaped my worldview.
 Today, I am interested in different ways of knowing: through social theory, through quantitative approaches, as well as through sometimes finding productive synergies between them.

 I am delighted to be here at the University of Washington.
 I offer Geog 270 (Development and Environment), Geog 360/560 (Principles of GIS), and Geog 458 (Advanced Digital Geographies), where the latter is a smaller, intensive course where attention is given to programming and interactive cartography.
 My graduate seminars have included Geog 571 (Critical Ecologies of Relational Becoming: Geographies after Nature and Society) and Geog 521 (Hybrid Humanities: Critical, Digital, Geographical).
-In the summer of 2013, several colleagues and I offered the Summer Institute in the Arts & Humanities, entitled: “Outbreak!
+Several colleagues and I also offered the Summer Institute in the Arts & Humanities, entitled: “Outbreak!
 Reimagining Death and Life, Disease and Health.”
 There is more to come!